eedugon/eck-logs-and-metrics/docs/namespaced_logs_kubernetes_data_streams.md

 This document explains the manifest available [here](/resources/02_k8s_monitoring/extras/ns_data_streams/filebeat_K8s_logs_all_namespaces_data_streams.yaml), which is intended to collect all Kubernetes pods logs sending them to different indices divided by namespace.

+Note: It's important to understand the implications of creating too many indices and shards in an Elasticsearch cluster.
+I strongly recommend [this reading](https://www.elastic.co/blog/how-many-shards-should-i-have-in-my-elasticsearch-cluster).
+Don't split similar data into multiple (a lot of) indices if there isn't a clear need or benefit from that.

 ### Challenges:

 - Doing this with filebeat and autodiscover is technically easy __if we don't want to use any kind of ILM__ associated to the final destination.
 In such case we only need to configure something like this in our filebeat: